 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read our full privacy policy.

-I grabbed these faux pumpkins at the end of the season for really cheap.
+I grabbed these faux pumpkins for really cheap at the end of the season.
 I knew they would make the perfect Fall decoration.
-Come along and learn how to use your leftover spray paint to create these marble-looking painted pumpkins.
+Come along and learn how to water marble using your leftover spray paint.

 How Do You Create A Marble Effect With Spray Paint

-Because most spray paints are oil-based they can create a fun effect in the water.
-Think about how salad dressing creates the effect in your bottle.
+Because most spray paints are oil-based, they can create a fun effect on the water.
 Essentially you are hydro dipping by floating the spray paint on top of the water before dipping.

-We have used the same technique to create amazing marble terracotta pots.
+We have used the same technique to create fantastic marble terracotta pots.

 Recommended Supplies